rmungai/SpheroidInvasionAnalysis/README.md

 (MAIN) Use *Quant_imageset.m* to quantify invasion using two sets of images per spheroid: (1) initial and (2) final time points. **Note:** Rather than using object-based image segmentation, this method is pixel-based.

-Use *ConsolidateData2.m* to compile the data from all spheroids processed in Quant_imagesetrocessImages.m into one file for easier organization.
+Use *ConsolidateData2.m* to compile the data from all spheroids processed in Quant_imageset.m into one file for easier organization.

 ## **Pipeline**